Weave Code

 Stack Fit

-• Laravel Ecosystem: The package is native to Laravel, fitting seamlessly with:
+• Laravel Ecosystem: The package is optimized for Laravel, leveraging:

-• PHP Extensions: Requires GD or Imagick (or Vips for advanced use cases).
-Assess compatibility with your hosting environment early.
+• PHP Extensions: Requires GD or Imagick (or VIPS for advanced use cases).
+Compatibility with:

 Migration Path